 The cause of the temporary rise in reversion may have been due to new converts disillusioned with a church largely unaffected by the outpouring of the Spirit.
 Rather than abandoning Christianity the leavers formed independent mission churches and became part of the emerging Pentecostal movement, an offspring of the revival .

 The only other significant change in reversion rate is during and after the Second World War.
 The lack of people leaving during the war is counter-balanced by a larger number leaving in1947-8, possibly a delayed effect due to people returning from the war.

-Generally reversion has remained steady around 1.5% and has not contributed to the increasing decline of the church.
-Rather, as figure 4 makes clear, decline has come from the falling conversion rate.
+Generally, reversion has remained steady at around 1.5% and has not contributed to the increasing decline of the church.
+Rather, as figure 4 makes clear, the decline has come from the falling conversion rate.

 What if the 1890’s Conversion Rate Had Been Maintained?

 The membership figures for the Welsh Presbyterian church can be adjusted assuming the pre-1904-5 revival conversion rates had been maintained.
 Comparing them with the actual membership figures shows that although the church would have still declined, it would have done so far more slowly, figure 6.